aydanufuk/aydanufuk/README.md

 - 👋 Hi, I’m @aydanufuk
-- 👀 I’m interested in programming with JAVA and C++
+- 👀 I’m interested in programming with JAVA
-- 🌱 I’m currently learning how to use SWIG properly, and also Python.

 <!---